Death Valley Photo Workshop

-Experience the rugged beauty of Death Valley National Park and the Alabama Hills as you stand atop soaring vistas, trek through pristine sand dunes, photograph towering canyon walls, and gaze upon otherworldly colors and textures!
-During this 7-day workshop you'll learn many new photography skills from wide-angle close-ups to long lens techniques.
+Experience the rugged beauty of Death Valley National Park as you stand atop soaring vistas, trek through pristine sand dunes, photograph towering canyon walls, and gaze upon otherworldly colors and textures!
+Even better, we'll get off the beaten path and photograph some remote locations like the Racetrack!
+During this 6-day workshop you'll learn many new photography skills from wide-angle close-ups to long lens techniques.
 Post-processing instruction is included to help you make the most of your images!
-We aren't planning much hiking on this workshop, but to photograph the dunes you will need to walk around 2 miles in the sand with your camera gear.
+We aren't planning much hiking on this workshop, but to photograph the dunes you will need to walk around 2 miles in the sand with your camera gear in tow.
+The workshop includes all transportation to/from Las Vegas along with lodging.
+Supercharge your adventure by adding our Eastern Sierras Fall Workshop Oct 30-Nov 4, 2025.

 Tuition